MBDP-bioinformatics-courses/MBDP_Genomics_2024/README.md

 ## QC and trimming for Illumina reads
 QC for the raw data takes few minutes, depending on the allocation.
-Go to your working directory and make a folder called e.g. `fastqc_raw` for the QC reports.
+Go to your working directory and make a folder called `01_RAW_READS/FASTQC` for the QC reports of Illumina data.

 QC does not require lot of memory and can be run on the interactive nodes using `sinteractive`.